 Country Information: The capital of Burkina Faso is Ouagadougou.
 About 18 million people live here and the official language is French.
 Burkina Faso is religiously diverse and exercises freedom of religion; that being said, Islam is the most popular religion followed by Roman Catholicism.
 The top exports are gold, raw cotton, oily seeds, brazil nuts, coconuts, cashews, and raw zinc.
-The time zone is 4 hours ahead of EST.

 As a tourist there’s not much to do in Burkina Faso.
 So, heed this advice: The best part of my journey, and perhaps one of the BEST things I did while visiting every country in Africa, was visiting the sacred crocodiles in Bazoule, small farming village about 90 minutes outside the capital.